polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What it Does**

+[Extrinsics](https://substrate.dev/docs/en/knowledgebase/learn-substrate/extrinsics) can use calls to trigger specific logic.
+Calls can also be used in on-chain governance, demonstrated by the democracy pallet where calls can be voted on.
-Similar to `decl_module`, it allows to create dispatchable functions which will generate associated items from the `impl` code blocks.
-In other words, it aggregates all dispatchable logic using the [`Call` enum](https://substrate.dev/rustdocs/v3.0.0/frame_system/pallet/enum.Call.html) which will aggregate all dispatchable calls into a single runtime call.
+`#[pallet::call]` allows to create dispatchable functions which will generate associated items from the `impl` code blocks.
+In other words, it aggregates all dispatchable logic using the [`Call` enum (https://substrate.dev/rustdocs/v3.0.0/frame_system/pallet/enum.Call.html) which will aggregate all dispatchable calls into a single runtime call.

 **Docs**
 - See the [documentation](https://substrate.dev/rustdocs/v3.0.0/frame_support/attr.pallet.html#call-palletcall-mandatory)